Senior Academic – Years 7 to 11

 Geography helps pupils develop communication and teamwork skills, as much of the work involves group projects.
 Pupils also develop research and analytical skills through activities such as lab work, fieldwork, and using IT, gaining critical abilities in collecting and identifying patterns in data.

-Employers value the mix of technical and social skills that studying Geography develops, as they are highly transferable and useful across a wide range of jobs.
+Employers value the mix of technical and social skills that studying geography develops, as they are highly transferable and useful across a wide range of jobs.

 Geography is relevant to any career that involves the environment, planning, or collecting and interpreting data.
-Popular careers for pupils with Geography qualifications include town and transport planning, surveying, conservation, sustainability, waste and water management, environmental planning, tourism, and weather forecasting.
+Popular careers for pupils with geography qualifications include town and transport planning, surveying, conservation, sustainability, waste and water management, environmental planning, tourism, and weather forecasting.

 Geography also complements other subjects.
-Our pupils go on to study a variety of courses at university and pursue careers in law, journalism, teaching, languages, dentistry, business, design, engineering, earth science, art, sculpture, and, of course, Geography.
+Our pupils go on to study a variety of courses at university and pursue careers in law, journalism, teaching, languages, dentistry, business, design, engineering, earth science, art, sculpture, and, of course, geography.

 Year 7 – 9 Curriculum Outline

 During Key Stage 3, pupils cover a wide range of topics designed to engage and challenge them, promoting curious and inspired minds.
-The Geography team encourages pupils to participate in project work and use ICT resources to develop their independent learning skills.
+The geography team encourages pupils to participate in project work and use ICT resources to develop their independent learning skills.

 • Year 7: Topics include What is Geography?, map skills, settlement, weather and climate, and rivers.
 Pupils also study weather and climate in the context of the UK, developing key geographical skills and a deeper understanding of human and physical issues.